eclipse-ocl/org.eclipse.ocl/releng/org.eclipse.ocl.releng.tycho/README.txt

 (This can be checked by installing new software from e.g. http://download.eclipse.org/modeling/mdt/ocl/updates/milestones/6.5.0)

-The Photon aggregator is configured by GIT\org.eclipse.simrel.build\ocl.aggrcon to use an explicit milestone entry
+The SimREl aggregator is configured by GIT\org.eclipse.simrel.build\ocl.aggrcon to use an explicit milestone entry

 So edit ocl.aggrcon to update
 location="http://download.eclipse.org/modeling/mdt/ocl/updates/milestones/6.5.0/S201408191307"
-commit with a comment sych as [ocl] 6.5.0M5 for Photon and Push to Gerrit (refs/for/master) If that comes back wuth SUCCESS, push to master
+commit with a comment such as [ocl] 6.5.0M5 for Photon and Push to Gerrit (refs/for/master) If that comes back wuth SUCCESS, push to master

 Once a release has been promoted update ocl.aggrcon to the final release